-Very little information is available about these classic cargo pants, and only one is in the hands of a Japanese collector.
+There is very little information about these classic cargo pants, and only one is in the hands of a Japanese collector.

 In the late 19th century, Charles A. Jones has designed a pair of jeans with a double fabric design for the top half, which was patented in December 1879, the first use of the pockets cover and double fabric design on jeans.
-The jeans are said to be specially designed for railway workers, with a double-decker design that reduces wear and tears during intensive operations, and the pockets cover that prevents parts from falling off.
+The jeans are said to be specially designed for railway workers, with The double-layer design can make it more durable, and the pockets cover that prevents parts from falling off.

 In order to best determine fit, it may be helpful to compare our garment’s measurements to a similar garment you already own.
 Lay your garment on a flat surface and take all measurements from the outside of the garment.